eved1018/BiostatisticsandInformatics/README.md

 # biostatisticsAndInformatics
 BTM-6000
-Class HW and projects for Biostatistcis and Infromatics

-    Common statistics and analysis functions written in Python and R.
+    BTM-6000: HW and projects for Bio-statistics and Informatics in Python and R.

 ---
 Edelstein Evan